ibexa/documentation-user/docs/content_management/translate_content.md

 ![Copy all from source button in the middle of the side-by-side view](img/side_by_side_view.png "Copy all from source button in the middle of the side-by-side view")

-#### Switch source language
+#### Change source language

-When a content item has two or more published language versions, a dropdown field appears at the top of the source column.
+When a content item has three or more published language versions, a dropdown field appears at the top of the source column instead of a label.
-You can use it to change the language that is displayed as the source reference.
+You can use the dropdown list to change the language that is displayed in the source column.

 #### Distraction-free mode